 Which type of fund accounting does your organization need?
-You may just need a solution that can handle the management of funds/grants, or you may need a complete accounting system that includes the functionality, on top of other back-end accounting functionalities like accounts payable and a general ledger.
+You may just need a solution that can handle the management of funds/grants, or you may need a complete accounting system that includes other back-end accounting functionalities like accounts payable and a general ledger.

-Fund accounting principles can be applied to any business including profit based businesses.
-However, most end-users of entry-level fund accounting solutions will be start-up nonprofits, churches, and very small municipalities or local government organizations who are just trying to track a particular grant.
-The organization that provided the grant most likely has strict guidelines for reporting and may audit the organization to ensure funds are being used accurately, and these type of organizations will need to find a solution that can track grants out of necessity.
+However, most end-users of entry-level fund accounting solutions will be start-up nonprofits, churches, and very small municipalities or local government organizations who are just trying to track a particular grant or comply with strict reporting guidelines for auditing.

-Users of fund accounting solutions that are looking to expand upon existing functionality will generally come to this conclusion for a number of reasons.
-It may start with a difficulty to perform audits.
-You also may lack the level of reporting or business intelligence you desire.
-As you deal with more and more funds, you’ll want strong IT support and security, which may not be offered with a basic package.
+Current users of fund accounting solutions may start looking to expand upon existing functionality as they grow.
+As you deal with more and more funds, you’ll need strong IT support and security, which may not be offered with a basic package.
 These are all great reasons to take a deeper look into your software solution and see if it’s meeting not just today’s needs, but also tomorrows.

-Larger organizations are already worried about their growing operations, and want to spend less time working with outdated systems.
-They also may have a handful of legal entities they are recording within their systems, or perhaps have dozens of programs, projects, locations, etc. all that have their own funds for various causes that need to be managed.
-Simply put, organizations with a lot of funds likely will have even more as continue to operate and will need a scalable solution to handle them.
+Finally, larger organizations may have a handful of legal entities they are recording within their systems, or perhaps have dozens of programs, projects, locations, etc. all with their own funds for various causes that need to be managed.
+Simply put, organizations with a lot of funds likely will have even more as they continue to operate and will need a scalable solution to handle them.

-In a recent study conducted by our company, we found that companies who were looking to replace QuickBooks and find a new nonprofit accounting solution were most likely to review the options listed above than any other nonprofit accounting solution.
+Yet in a recent study conducted by our company, we found companies looking to replace QuickBooks and find a new nonprofit accounting solution were more likely to review the options listed above than any other nonprofit accounting solution.